 Cybersecurity (Section 24A:3.2.K)

-Cybersecurity should continue to be a focus for firms in 2018.
-The SEC announced in 2017 that it had formed a new Cyber Unit within its Enforcement Division.
+Cybersecurity should continue to be a focus for firms in 2019.
+The Securities and Exchange Commission (the “SEC”) announced in 2017 that it had formed a new Cyber Unit within its Enforcement Division.
 The Office of Compliance Inspections and Examinations (“OCIE”) also published observations from its 2016 cybersecurity examinations available here.
 OCIE identified a number of issues, including that policies and procedures were not reasonably tailored and provided employees only with general guidance, policies did not reflect firms’ actual practices and firms did not adequately conduct system maintenance.
-OCIE also provided a list of best practices for developing and implementing policies and procedures.
-Selected best practices identified by OCIE include:
+OCIE also provided a list of helpful practices for developing and implementing policies and procedures.
+Selected practices identified by OCIE include:

 Hart-Scott-Rodino Filings (Section 24A:4.6)

 Under the Hart-Scott-Rodino Antitrust Improvements Act of 1976 (the “HSR Act”), parties to certain transactions (including purchases of publicly traded securities) that meet certain thresholds may be required to make certain filings.
 Federal law requires the Federal Trade Commission to adjust thresholds each year.
-The minimum HSR Act transaction threshold for 2018 is $84.4 million (up from $80.8 million for 2017).
+The minimum HSR Act transaction threshold for 2019 will be released in late January and was $84.4 million in 2018.

 Department of Labor Conflict of Interest Rule (Section 24A:6.7)